mhaugrud/msumcspy/_sources/Dictionaries/Composability.rst

    - On line 14 (the body of the loop), display only the title of the movie.
 Run.

    - On line 12, append the movie ('Oceans Twelve', 2004) to the list.
-Run.
+Run and notice that, even though the tuple is immutable, we can change its list which is mutable.